spellizzari/njs-blocklist-merger/README.md

 cd ./src/
 tsd install node async
 ````````
-4. You can then compile njs-blocklist-merger with the following command line in the root folder:
+4. You can then compile njs-blocklist-merger with the following command line in its folder:
 ````
 npm run-script build
 ````
-or run this command:
+or this command:
 ````
 tsc --target ES5 --out ./lib/blocklist-merge-server.js ./src/blocklist-merge-server.ts
 ````